jeffmacinnes/scholarsAtDuke_vis/README.md

 * Remove collaborations that occurred between two scholars associated with the same building (either same department, or two departments from the same building)

 ### Remove outlier location
 * There collaborations that are associated with '19 TW Alexander Dr' which is fairly remote from the rest of campus/downtown.
-For the purposes of the visualization, remove these collaborationsf rom the table.
+For the purposes of the visualization, remove these collaborations from the table.
 These collaborations represent < 1% of the unique collaborations with a distance > 0.